pyokagan/pycsdl2/docs/api/render.rst

              will exist between frames.
 You are strongly encouraged to call :func:`SDL_RenderClear` to initialize the backbuffer before
              drawing each frame.

-.. data:: SDL_TEXTUREACCESS_STATIC

-   Texture changes rarely, not lockable.

-.. data:: SDL_TEXTUREACCESS_STREAMING

-   Texture changes frequently, lockable.

-.. data:: SDL_TEXTUREACCESS_TARGET

-   Texture can be used as a render target.

 .. data:: SDL_FLIP_NONE